I notice you’re reading my page

 The next step

 Choosing a counsellor is a personal decision.
-Some like the safety net of choosing a counsellor who they will like, including their age, sex etc. Perhaps someone who reminds them of a kindly relative.
+Some like the safety of choosing a counsellor who they will like, including the counsellor’s age, sex, or whatever profile feels comfortable.
+Perhaps someone who reminds them of a kindly relative.
 Others choose a counsellor less within their comfort zone, to challenge themselves, or they choose their counsellor because of their particular experience or expertise.
 Indeed the process by which you choose your counsellor provides for therapeutic reflection in itself!
 My own opinion is to be open minded and to see what happens.
+There is always learning to be had.

-Often, having made the decision, we are impatient to start seeing a counsellor.
-And there is little to go on simply looking at websites and calling cards.
-However I have deliberately presented this page in a way that gives you a flavour of what I am like, to help you choose.
+Often, having made the decision to seek a therapist, we are impatient to get going but we are apprehensive about how to start.
+Which is why I have deliberately presented this page in a way that gives you an idea of how you might experience me.
 Even after we meet for the first time or first few times, you are under no obligation to continue working with me.
 For longer term work especially, you will want to choose the counsellor who is the right therapeutic partner for you.

 If you have any questions or would like to book an appointment, please contact me (scroll down) using the form or contact details below.
-My fee for a 50 minute session is £50, payable by card or cash.
+My fee for a 50 minute session is £60, payable by card, app, bank transfer or cash.

 PgDip, MSc Counselling, MBACP

 It's hard to say how I was drawn to counselling.
 It seemed so obvious at the time, yet so hard to put into words.
-Often, trying to make sense of our thoughts and feelings is what we're dealing with as humans, and that can sometimes be difficult or distressing.
+Often, trying to make sense of our thoughts and feelings is what we're dealing with as humans, and that can sometimes be pleasant and exciting, or it could be difficult or distressing.

 After working in the engineering then financial sectors, I studied counselling, attaining a PgDip in 2007, then an MSc in 2008.
-Working part time for ten years, I finally left my job in financial services in 2017, and now with eleven years of post-qualification experience, I offer counselling at Eyre Place Osteopathic Practice in Edinburgh's New Town.
+Working part time for ten years, I finally left my job in financial services in 2017, and now with sixteen years of post-qualification experience, I offer counselling at Eyre Place Osteopathic Practice in Edinburgh's New Town, and at Space for Therapy in Edinburgh's Grange area, close to Edinburgh University's campuses.

 I am a registered member of BACP and consequently practise within their ethical framework, which includes minimum levels of supervision and continuing professional development.